The Mihir Chronicles

 December 15, 2024

-Replicating and scaling human intelligence has been humanity's mission since the dawn of time.
-There is no doubt we are living in the age of rapid innovation as all walks of life are being transformed by artificial intelligence (AI).
-The impact is already being felt causing the re-shaping of human experience and decision-making.
+Replicating and scaling intelligence has been humanity's mission since the dawn of time.
+There is no doubt we are living in the age of rapid innovation as all walks of life are being transformed by AI.
+Perhaps AI will re-shape human experience, maybe not, but caution is required when bold statements come flying high every second on deeming computers being intelligent.

 Humans are not born pre-programmed with a set of instructions that we deem intelligent.
 Many of our other friends in animal kingdom are born and immediately get up and run around.
 Humans don't.